COMING July 18, 2023!

 — Lisa Lewis Tyre, author of Hope in the Hollar

-There's No Ham in Hamburgers: Facts and Folklore About Our Favorite Foods
+There's No Cream in Cream Soda: Facts and Folklore About Our Favorite Drinks